Posts in Alternative Dispute Resolution.

 It's too soon for me to have an opinion about who's right and who's wrong in the Gretchen Carlson-Roger Ailes sexual harassment case.
 Some very disturbing allegations have been made about Mr. Ailes' (long before Fox) having a "casting couch" for prospective female talent.
 If that's true, then it's disgusting.

-On the other hand, a number of current ...
+On the other hand, a number of current and former ...

 If you want your arbitration agreement to be enforceable, don't give it to your employee to sign while she is drunk and practically naked.
 At least, not in California.